 You must pay stamp duty in NSW when you buy:

 - commercial or industrial properties

 Stamp duty is generally calculated on the market value of the property.
-So the higher the property value, the more expensive the stamp duty will be.
+So the higher the property value, the more expensive the stamp duty.

-The stamp duty (transfer) rates for NSW from 1 July 2020 are as follows:
+The stamp duty (transfer) rates for NSW as of January 2023 are as follows:

 |Property value||Stamp duty (transfer duty) rate|

 |$0 to $15,000||$1.25 for every $100 (minimum $10)|

 |$15,000 to $32,000||$187 plus $1.50 for every $100 over $15,000|

 |$32,000 to $87,000||$442 plus $1.75 for every $100 over $32,000|